 Transition to College

 While the law requires that students with learning differences have equal access to education, that access can be hard to navigate.
-The offices of disability services that coordinate accommodations for students with documented disabilities are well-intentioned but often understaffed and overwhelmed by demand.
+The offices of accessibility services that coordinate accommodations for students with documented disabilities are well-intentioned, but often understaffed and overwhelmed by demand.
 In the face of inadequate services, students are required to become more self-sufficient.
-Self-disclosure and self-advocacy become the norm and, in some cases, the law.
+Self-disclosure and self-advocacy become the norm even if a student does not have documentation.

 Among the many new academic responsibilities of college life:

 - Think and write at a higher level than they may have before

 - Self-advocacy with their professors and accessibility support services